Perception-First Design™

 Sweller’s Cognitive Load Theory (1988) distinguishes intrinsic load (complexity inherent to the task) from extraneous load (complexity caused by poor design).
 You can’t change intrinsic load.
 But every unit of extraneous load you eliminate frees working memory for the decisions that actually matter.

-This is the foundation because without bandwidth, nothing else works.
+This is L0 because without bandwidth, nothing else works.
 An overloaded visitor can’t form a first impression, can’t process your brand, can’t connect with your message, can’t find the trail.
 They’re just gone.

 In Practice